 “It was nice meeting you, too,” I told her.

 She ran off, ears bouncing and tail wagging in a circle.
 I could tell when she and her humans were reunited.
-Their voices got high pitched and I heard that unique bark of hers.
+Their voices got high pitched and I heard that squeaky bark of hers.

 Winona swished her tail in my face.
 When I saw her face, it did not look so pleasant.